AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 - Go to the `src/pages/home/index.tsx` file.
 This file contains all the  functionalities like show `initializeContract`, `startGame`, `makeMove`, `getGameStatus` and `getLatestBoard` etc.

-**Step 2: Prepare Function to Check Whether Contract Initialized or not**
+**Step 2: Prepare a Function to Check Whether the Contract is Initialized or not**

 - Scroll down to find the comment `// step 1 - Check If Contract is Initialized or not `.